| ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~Oklahoma's latest farm and ranch news Your Update from Ron Hays of RON for Friday May 28, 2010

 poultry has been sold and will be grilled and consumed this weekend as

+people enjoy a cookout with families and or friends.
 According to research that is now a couple of years old, right at 80% of Americans grill out- many of them year round.
 In a One Page Info Sheet that was prepared by Rick McCarty, who at the time was with the NCBA, beef is the choice of meats for the grill, with hamburgers the favorite of many many Americans.
 Click on the link below- and you can see the review of the importance of grilling for moving beef, pork and poultry through the pipeline.
 One of the unknowns this grilling season is how willing consumers will be to pay higher prices for meat to throw onto the charcoaler- wholesale prices for the meat proteins are all up significantly compared to the Memorial Day 2009 weekend.
 While featuring offers a lot of value to consumers- the higher retail prices will likely mean some trading down, especially for those that want a thick steak this weekend. | |

-Thomas Group Wanting to Save Their Tech Ed Program Still Has Mountain to Climb to Raise Funds By Next Wednesday. ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~ We reported to
+| Thomas Group Wanting to Save Their Tech Ed Program Still Has Mountain to Climb to Raise Funds By Next Wednesday. ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~We reported to

 you earlier this week about the Thomas School Board and the decision they